aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 ### **Unicode Encoding Mode**
-Unicode characters can be encoded using the *setCodeTextEncoding* method.
+Unicode characters can be encoded using the *setCodeTextEncoding* function.

 <p align="center"><img src="pdf417codetextencoding.png"></p>

 ### **Encoding Streams of Bytes in Binary Mode**
-Developers can encode and transmit an array of bytes through the *BINARY* mode that can be enabled through the *setPdf417CompactionMode* method of class [*Pdf417Parameters*]().
-To show the text line under a barcode, the *setTwoDDisplayText* method must be called.
+Developers can encode and transmit an array of bytes through the *BINARY* mode that can be enabled through the *setPdf417CompactionMode* function of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/php/classPdf417Parameters).
+To show the text line under a barcode, the *setTwoDDisplayText* function must be called.

 <p align="center"><img src="pdf417bytesencoding.png"></p>

 ## **Layout Configuration Settings**
-Developers can define the required layout configuration for *PDF417* generation using dedicated methods of class [*Pdf417Parameters*](), i.e. *setRows* and *setColumns*.
+Developers can define the required layout configuration for *PDF417* generation using dedicated function of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/php/classPdf417Parameters), i.e. *setRows* and *setColumns*.
 All *PDF417* standards besides *Micro PDF417* may have the following configuration settings: from 1 to 30 columns and from 3 to 90 rows.
 The number of rows and columns can be defined separately.
 The layout of *Micro PDF417* allows adding from 1 to 4 columns.

 Following *PDF417* barcodes have different layout configurations.